-“If you move to the right side of the plane, you will see Mount Everest peeking through the clouds.”
+The sky burns with the colours of dusk, wrapping Everest in golden light.
+“If you move to the right side of the plane, you’ll see Mount Everest peeking through the clouds.”

 Trekking intentions do not align with the status of my lungs, a bout of atypical fungal pneumonia (contracted in Cuba only two months prior), disabling my respiratory system to the point where climbing the three flights of stairs to my city-centre apartment leaves me gasping for air.